Header

 Natural Gas and the Transition to Clean Energy

-Natural gas is an essential resource during the clean energy transition – and an important complement to the large quantity of renewables and energy storage we’re adding to our system.
-In late June 2023, we issued a competitive request for proposals (RFP) seeking an additional 390 megawatts (MW) of natural gas capacity at our Redhawk and Sundance locations (see below) by 2027 – enough to serve 62,400 Arizona homes.
-(We expect to add five times as much renewable energy technology in the same time period.)
+Natural gas is an essential resource during the clean energy transition – and an important partner to the large quantity of renewables and energy storage we’re adding to our system.
+In late June 2023, we issued a competitive request for proposals (RFP) seeking additional megawatts (MW) of incremental natural gas capacity at our Redhawk and Sundance locations (see below).
+We expect to add five times as much renewable energy technology in the same time period.

 Natural gas supports the reliable service our customers count on, providing much-needed energy during late-afternoon and evening hours when customers use it most.
 Through our competitive procurement process, we’re evaluating these projects and additional resources to support Arizona’s growing energy demand and protect reliability and affordability for customers.

-- Redhawk Project - If selected in the RFP, the potential project at the existing Redhawk Power Plant, located in Arlington, would add 300 MW of critical energy capacity, enough to serve 48,000 Arizona homes.
-Construction would be targeted for completion ahead of summer 2027.
+• Redhawk Project - If selected in the RFP, the potential project at the existing Redhawk Power Plant, located in Arlington, would add approximately 397 MW of critical energy capacity, enough to serve 63,520 Arizona homes.
+Construction would be targeted for completion by 2028.
+View project website.

 Downtown Phoenix Substation Projects